Each active quarry to designate 15% space for nature by 2030

 Our progress

-At the end of 2023, 42 of our sites have formal water management and water recycling systems
+43 of our sites have formal water management plans.
+129 of our sites have water recycling systems.

 Our supporting water commitments